How to Propagate Areca Palm (Dypsis lutescens) by 3 Easy Methods)

 Dypsis lutescens propagation from offshoots

-1. Water the Areca Palm thoroughly at least 1 day before to make it easier to seperate the offshoot and also hasten its establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.
+1. Water the palm thoroughly at least 1 day before to make it easier to seperate the offshoot and also hasten its establishment; a well hydrated plant suffers less shock and takes a shorter time to take root.

-4. Select a 6 or 8 in. pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+3. Select a 6 or 8 inches pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy to prevent rotting.

 Areca Palm, Dypsis lutescens